yihanseattle/Camera2Module/README.md

 		lang=java
         mPreviewCaptureSession.capture(mCaptureRequestBuilder.build(), stillCaptureCallback, null);

-5. Create image file for each new image when capture request has been sent.
+5. Create image file for each new image when capture request has been sent. `CameraCaptureSession.CaptureCallback` callback in `startStillCaptureRequest()` method)

 		lang=java
         imageFileTest = createImageFileName();

-6. Use `AcquireLatestImage()` to get the image when the image is available in the callback.
+6. Use `AcquireLatestImage()` to get the image when the image is available in the callback. (`ImageReader.OnImageAvailableListener` callback in `MainActivity`)

 		lang=java
         private final ImageReader.OnImageAvailableListener mOnImageAvailableListener = new ImageReader.OnImageAvailableListener() {